 Bass – 8.0

 And like many pickups that have been around for a while, there are plenty of players that think the Super Distortion of years gone by is better than the current production model.
 So much, that there are boutique winders that offer replicas of the “classic” Super D. I’ll be seeing if I can lay hands on some of those older ones as well as some of the replicas.

-For reference, this DiMarzio Super Distortion pickup set evaluation was conducted with a Fractal Axe-Fx II XL+ featuring Celestion Impluse Responses and Fractal MFC-101 MIDI Foot Controller.
-Real cabs used were Marshall 1960B cabs loaded with Celestion G12-65s, Vintage 30s and G12M Greenbacks.
+For reference, this DiMarzio Super Distortion humbucker evaluation was conducted with a Fractal Axe-Fx II XL+ featuring Celestion Impluse Responses and Fractal MFC-101 MIDI Foot Controller.
+In addition, real cabs in use are Marshall 1960B, Mojotone British, and Peavey 6505 cabs loaded with Celestion Classic Series Vintage 30s and Classic Series G12M Greenbacks.